wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 The simulation gives us the following total execution times:

-  - blue task with 3 cores: 22  seconds
+  - when giving  3 cores to the blue task: 22  seconds
-  - yellow task with 3 cores:  14 seconds
+  - when giving 3 cores to the yellow task:  14 seconds
-  - purple task with 3 cores: 22 seconds
+  - when giving 3 cores to the purple task: 22 seconds

 Our intuition is confirmed.
 The fact that the other two options have the same execution time  is simply because the yellow task is the task that determines